 God thought his people would stop grumbling against him and Moses after they saw Aaron’s staff sprout.
 They didn’t.
-Later, God said he thought his people would be faithful to him.
+Later, God said he thought his people would return to him.
+They didn’t.
+He thought they would be faithful to him.
 They weren’t.
 He thought they would surely repent after he gave them a little correction.
 They didn’t.

 When the Israelites decided to appoint a human king over themselves, God had the prophet Samuel warn them that their king would enslave the people and confiscate a lot of their property.
 But King Saul never did any of that.
 He was good to his people.
 Some of the later kings may have done some stealing and enslaving, but even that doesn’t really match Samuel’s description.
 The way Joseph treated his subjects in Egypt sounds a lot more like what Samuel was saying.
 But of course, Joseph wasn’t a king of Israel or Judah.

 When God appeared to Job, he said he would question Job, and Job would answer him.
 But Job never answered a single one of God’s questions.
 (Not that they were worth answering.)

 Isaiah has a prophecy about a chosen servant of God who will not cry out or be heard in the streets.
 Matthew claims this is about Jesus, but Jesus did cry out, and was heard in the streets.
 Isaiah also has a prophecy about someone remaining silent as he’s being killed, which Christians claim is also about Jesus.
 If these really are predictions about Jesus, they’re false ones.
 All four gospels agree that Jesus did not suffer silently.